hwang2006/NLP-practice-on-supercomputer-with-pytorch-lightning/README.md

 Please note that all the code in this repository is sourced from the *Ratsgo's NLPBOOK*.
 * You can access and run the original code on Google Colab through [Ratsgo's Tutorial Link](https://ratsgo.github.io/nlpbook/docs/tutorial_links)
-* Detailed explanations of how the fine-tunnings work can be found in [Ratsgo's NLPBOOK](https://ratsgo.github.io/nlpbook/)
+* Detailed explanations of how the five fine-tunnings work can be found in [Ratsgo's NLPBOOK](https://ratsgo.github.io/nlpbook/)

 I had to make slight modifications to the original Google Colab code to enable distributed deep learning training across multiple GPU nodes on a supercomputer.